-In the city of Sunnyvale, a two-bedroom apartment rents for nearly $3,000 per month.
+In the city of Sunnyvale, a two-bedroom apartment rents for over $3,000 per month.
 Far too many families are struggling with the burden of high housing costs and must endure ever-longer commutes to find a home they can afford.
 Sunnyvale has the opportunity to do better for its residents and we’re helping make it happen.

 The process starts with specific plans that create more homes.
 But providing more homes is just one component of a thriving neighborhood.
 These plans should ensure that new development benefits all of Sunnyvale’s residents—giving them the ability to walk and bike to shops, providing workplaces, offering convenient transportation choices, and adding access to nature with pocket parks, street trees, and other natural amenities.